jkempf42/kube-volttron/cluster-config/README.md

 a central node pod also needs an address on the local network.

-The first step is to copy the shell script `cleanstart-cni-dhcpd.sh`, which cleans up any old sockets and starts the daemon, to `/usr/local/bin`:
+The first step is to copy the shell script `cleanstart-cni-dhcpd.sh`, which cleans up any old sockets and starts the daemon, from `cluster-config` to `/usr/local/bin`:

 	sudo cp cleanstart-cni-dhcpd.sh /usr/local/bin

+Then create `/run/cni` and
-Then change the permissions on `/run/cni` so the daemon can access it:
+change the permissions on it so the daemon can access it:

+	sudo mkdir /run/cni
 	sudo chmod a+rx /run/cni

-The next step is to create a `systemctl` unit for the service and enable and start it, which starts the daemon, as follows:
+The next step is to copy the `systemd` unit file in `cluster-config` into create a `systemctl` unit for the service and enable and start it, which starts the daemon, as follows:

-	sudo cp cni-dhcpd-relay.service /lib/systemd/system
+	sudo cp cni-dhcpd-relay.service /etc/systemd/system
 	sudo systemctl daemon-reload
 	sudo systemctl enable cni-dhcpd-relay.service